-All sections of the protocol along with the Findings Letter MUST be completed and submitted to your Case Judge at a time agreed upon - but - Case Judging MUST be completed and the final Protocol sent to the Community Monitor by the date indicated on the Calendar.
-For example, if you do your on-site reviews on Monday, July 18, 2019, the entire Protocol and Findings Letter must go through Case Judging and be sent to the Community Monitor by Friday, May 18th.
-Exception: If you are a trainee surveyor working with a Mentor, extended timelines may be used so check with your mentor and confirm timelines which apply to you.
+All sections of the protocol along with the Findings Letter MUST be completed and submitted to your Case Judge at a time agreed upon - but - Case Judging MUST be completed and the final Protocol by the date indicated on the Calendar.
+For example, if you do your on-site reviews on Monday, July 27, 2020, the entire Protocol and Findings Letter must go through Case Judging by Friday, July 31, 2020.
+Exceptions may be granted on a case-by-case basis, but this exception can only be made by the IQR Supervisor and you must have prior approval.